johancz/Molnapplikationer-Blogg/_posts/2021-10-06-monitoring-cloud-apps.markdown

     1. Add the contents of the **publish profile** to a new GitHub Secret called `AZURE_WEBAPP_PUBLISH_PROFILE`.
 1. Add the **CosmosDB** configuration data (CosmosDb account uri & key, database name and container name) to the **Web Webb**'s configuration store in Azure.
     ![](/Molnapplikationer-Blogg/data/images/exercise-9-monitoring-cloud-apps/azure-porta-web-app-configuration-cosmosdb.png)
+1. Enable **Application Insights** for the web app and copy the instrumentation key.
+1. Update the code to use **Serilog** for logging to **Application Insights**

 ## A diagram

 ## The code

+The code used for this assignment is built upon the project from assignment 6.
+[Click here if you would like more information on it.][link-this-blog-assignment-6]

 ### Libraries (nu-get packages):

 We use a number of libraries, such as like **Serilog** for structured logging, sinks for serilog and a library to read configurations for  serilog from the config file (appsettings.json).

 ### Serilog Sinks

 Sinks are essentially logging targets, i.e. Console, File or ApplicationInsights.
 They route the logging data to various targets and formats.